For a long time, I held a contradictory view of myself: that I was a person who loved writing, but preferred not to write.

 I’ll finish by simply saying this: do more of what you find liberating.
 If you don’t know what it is, then go out and find it.
 Try.
 For me, it turned out that one thing I truly find liberating is what I knew I should be doing all along.

-If you enjoyed are looking for some more writing, check out my review of Vasily Grossman’s Life and Fate, or learn a bit of my favourite literary theory with this piece on science fiction, cognitive estrangement, and Ursula Le Guin!
-Cheers!
+If you enjoyed and looking for more, check out my review of Vasily Grossman’s Life and Fate.
+Or, learn a bit of my favourite literary theory with this piece on science fiction, cognitive estrangement, and Ursula Le Guin!